 It is likely that the same bands can be used for both mobile and fixed/backhaul in the same area, but it is uncertain when this will become economically feasible.
 FCC rules should allow this but not require it.
-Thus when the technology become mature for commercial use, it can be implemented in a timely way without further FCC rulemaking or waivers.

-One way to share spectrum between fixed and mobile is to use TDMA and place mobile and fixed use in different time slots.
-Another way is to use CDMA for the fixed signals to separate the two signals.
-Finally it is likely to be possible to place a mobile base station with a MIMO-like antenna at one height on a monopole support and place a fixed antenna high on the same monopole.
+Thus. when the technology becomes mature for commercial use, it can be implemented in a timely way without further FCC rulemaking or waivers.
+We believe that simultaneous use for mobility and backhaul will be supported in the same spectrum, provided that spectrum allocations are sufficiently wide to justify the capital investments to bring such equipment to market.
+Channel bandwidths of 2.5 GHz or more will be necessary for such efficient use and rapid development of the spectrum, as this represents about an order of magnitude increase in spectrum compared to most incumbent 4G cellular operators [5G it will work].One way to share spectrum between fixed and mobile is to use TDD and place mobile and fixed use in different time slots.
+The smaller cells of future mmWave networks will readily lend themselves to time division duplexing, due to the relatively small time delays between close-in mobiles and mobiles at the edge of the cell.
+CDMA with interference cancellation could be used in many mobile and fixed channels, due to the relatively benign multipath spread (lending to simple receivers) and very wide channel bandwidths that appear flat when highly directional antennas are used (Sun IEEE Comm Mag Dec 2014).
+Another way to efficiently share spectrum is to use CDMA for the fixed signals to separate the two signals.
+Finally it will likely be possible to place a mobile base station with a MIMO-like antenna at one height on a monopole support and place a fixed antenna high on the same monopole.
 Adequate separation between the two systems could be implemented through a trade off between vertical separation of the two antenna systems and separation of the beam patterns of the two systems.
 In general the lower mobile antenna would have downtilt that would increase the separation of powers.

 MIMO-like technology in both the base station and the mobile antennas appears to be possible and a key way to deal with the difficult propagation paths encountered in mobile use >24 GHz.
+MIMO in 4G is implemented by simply orthogonolizing (nulling out interference) without true beamforming where energy is directed with low sidelobes (e.g. today’s cellular does not implement classic beamforming for high directivity (Liberti 99).
+As shown recently, urban measurements in New York City show that mmWave systems could implement true beamforming, single user MIMO where multiple beams carry indepdnent data streams, or massive MIMO when the channel coherence degrades among many users (Sun IEEE CommMag Dec 14).
+The potential for Massive MIMO is very strong in mmWave systems, where antenna manifolds can be electrically large but relatively small in physical size compared to today’s cellular antennaas, and the rich scattering supports diversity (Caire June 14).

-However, FCC should not require any specific antenna technology and should focus on interference limits, not design techniques.
+However, we believe FCC should not require any specific antenna technology or design techniques but should instead focus on interference limits in the new regime of directional antennas.
+Allowing flexible licensing that enables engineering solutions that exploit interference cancellation, beamforming, MIMO, and new spatial processing should be allowed and encouraged for the US wireless industry to develop and expand rapidly.